 Robotic solutions can reduce human deployment in hazardous conditions offshore, make technology more efficient, and optimise specialist skills – ultimately reducing costs, improving reliability and cutting the carbon footprint of offshore renewable energy.

-Find out more about our technology innovation and research projects, facilities, analysis and insights and supply chain innovation programmes in our interactive guide.
+Take a look at this interactive guide, where you can find out about our technology innovation and research projects, facilities, analysis and insights and supply chain innovation programmes.

 The Digital, Autonomous and Robotics Engineering (DARE) Centre at ORE Catapult in Blyth is the first of it's kind in the UK.Find out more

 National robotics centre for the offshore renewable energy revolution opens in Blyth.Read More

 The biggest offshore wind ‘living lab’ in the world to be developed in the Humber.Read More